Spin alignment of Quarkonia: A Possible Probe of Deconfined QCD matter in Pb+Pb Collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV: Introduction

-In this study, we explore the spin alignment of various charmonium states; such as $J/\psi$, and $\psi$(2S), as well as bottomonium states; such as $\Upsilon$(1S), and $\Upsilon$(2S) as a function of transverse momentum ($p_{\rm T}$).
-We investigate the effect of medium rotation or vorticity ($\omega$), magnetic fields ($eB$), and momentum space anisotropy ($\xi$) on the spin alignment observables.
+In this study, we explore the spin alignment of various charmonium states; such as $J/\psi$, and $\psi$(2S), as well as bottomonium states; such as $\Upsilon$(1S), and $\Upsilon$(2S) in Pb+Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV obtained at mid-rapidity as a function of transverse momentum ($p_{\rm T}$).
+We investigate the effect of medium rotation or vorticity ($\omega$), magnetic fields ($eB$), and momentum space anisotropy ($\xi$) on the spin alignment observables $\rho_{00}$.
 We estimate both the diagonal and off-diagonal elements of the spin-density matrix for quarkonia in a thermal rotating medium.
 To obtain these matrix elements, we solved the Schrödinger equation numerically and obtained the energy eigenvalues using a medium-modified color octet potential model for quarkonia.
 We extend the standard formalism of solving quarkonium states in a rotating frame to account for the external magnetic field and medium anisotropy.
-The energy eigenvalues depend upon the coupling of spin with rotation and magnetic field.\\
+The energy eigenvalues depend upon the coupling of spin with rotation and the magnetic field. \\